knelasevero/home-server-infra/md/homeprivatecloud2.md

 When it says Succeeded, try to ping your Server, and try to ping your VMs.
 Everything should be reachable.
 If you cannot reach your opennebula VMs from your Personal Machine, it is not a big deal, since we are going to configure the host server as a bastion hop in a bit.
 You should, of course, be able to reach your Host Server and ssh to it now, while on VPN.
 If you can't, you need to debug it.

 If you have trouble with DNS resolutions and internet, edit /etc/resolv.conf on your Personal Machine and add as the first line `nameserver 8.8.8.8` (or `nameserver 1.1.1.1`).
+Another problem might be the redirect-gateway directive that comes from this Road Warrior script.
+Search for `redirect-gateway` on your server, at `/etc/openvpn/server/server.conf` and delete that line (of course, restart the openvpn server `sudo systemctl restart openvpn-server@server.service`).

 If you need a new client file to hand out to someone working in a project in you shared server, simply go to the server and run the Road Warrior OpenVPN script again.
 It will generate another client configuration file with different certificates for you to hand over to a **VERY** trusted person.